 The Multidimensional Anxiety Scale for Children Second Edition™ (MASC 2™) is a comprehensive multi-rater assessment (Self and Parent form) of anxiety dimensions in children and adolescents aged 8 to 19 years.
-It distinguishes between important anxiety symptoms and dimensions that broadband measures do not capture.
+It distinguishes between significant anxiety symptoms and dimensions that broadband measures do not capture.
 By indexing the range and severity of anxiety symptoms, the MASC 2 aids in early identification, diagnosis, treatment planning, and monitoring for anxiety-prone youth.

 - Develop an easy to follow the treatment plan

 - Complete a comprehensive evaluation with the introduction of a parent form, providing an in-depth perspective from multiple raters.

 - Gain valuable insight with a new model that includes an Anxiety Probability Score, GAD Index, and OCD Scale.

-- Uncover details about a child’s emotional, physical, cognitive, and behavioral symptoms of anxiety
+- Uncover details about a child’s emotional, physical, cognitive, and behavioural symptoms of anxiety

 - Generate detailed reports that describe a youth’s anxiety symptoms in detail.